 The Kavaledurga Fort’s fourth entrance leads to a vast field dotted with numerous relics, the most notable of which is the Kashi Vishwanath Shrine.
 Two transcendent columns stand apathetically in the courtyard of the sanctuary, which displays the brightness of sanctuary engineering during the rule of the Keladi lords.
 On the outer divider, the carvings of the outfitted soldiers, the three-headed winged horses, the winds, the sun, the moon, and the elephants show simplicity and elegance in execution and ornamentation.

 As one leaves the sanctuary complex and walks towards the summit, one comes across a few ventured wells cut into the slope slants.
 The site is littered with a statue of Nandi, most likely from the temple, a messed-up tub, and a few stone service items.
 The proximity of the wilderness becomes unmistakable as one ascends higher, with the pathway also disappearing under a carpet of grass before one crosses over the remains of the royal residence.

 Ruins of a palace in the fort

-Ongoing unearthing has uncovered the remnants of a castle in the fortification.
-Despite the fact that solitary the plinth endures, it all things considered gives a thought of the design as one can recognize the principle corridor where court probably been held, a washroom, and the kitchen where expand suppers would have been set up for sovereignty.
+The remnants of the castle in the fortification have been uncovered.
+In view of the fact that only the plinth survives, it provides an indication of the architecture in which one can recognize the main hallway where the court would have been held, the laundry room, and the kitchen where the extended supper would have been cooked for the sovereign.
 A few columns that would have bolstered the royal residence currently lay on the plinth apparently lost without the superstructure.
 Behind the royal residence, a stepwell with a curious T-shape likewise endures – a demonstration of the water stockpiling and the executive’s procedures utilized in the former times.